| opm_dbput {opmextra} | R Documentation |

 Optional arguments passed between the methods. |

-methods use a simple quoting scheme for
+The RODBC methods use a simple quoting scheme for

 table and column names.